Felix-Hz/aws-wordpress-cdk/README.md

 1. CloudTrail is set up to monitor AWS account activity, providing visibility into actions taken within the AWS environment.
 2. AWS Cost Anomaly Detection is enabled to alarm when unusual billing happens.
 3. AWS GuardDuty is enabled to detect unusual activity and potential security threats.
+4. AWS Security Hub is enable to receive security insights and correct potential misconfigurations.
-4. Multi-Factor Authentication (MFA) is enable for user, preventing unauthorized access.
+5. Multi-Factor Authentication (MFA) is enable for user, preventing unauthorized access.
-5. Permissions and policies have to be configured following the Least Privilege principle.
+6. Permissions and policies have to be configured following the Least Privilege principle.
-6. Check Trusted Advisor regularly.
+7. Check Trusted Advisor regularly.
-7. Pending:
+8. Pending:
    - Set up AWS Budget to create alarms on thresholds.
    - MFA for Root user.

 ### Additional Notes

-- Once a domain is purchased and registered, SSL certificates can be issued through Certificate Authorities like Let's Encrypt or AWS Certificate Manager, enabling secure HTTPS communication.
-Update Load Balancer configurations to listen on Port 443 for HTTPS traffic.
-- I have used the free tiers as initial configurations, but documented the production stack settings on every service (ELB, ASG, RDS):
-  - RDS database is deployed without Multi-AZ and with optimized instance types to manage initial costs effectively.
-  - Aurora MySQL would be the ideal engine as it leverages vertical scaling.
-  - In my custom AMI, I would use a T3.MEDIUM or LARGE for the compute general-purpose instance of the hosting server.
-- A Slave-Master configuration for the database would offload the read requests to the read-replica, while keeping the masters computing power for the write requests.
+- I'm waiting for the SSL certificate validation to update the Load Balancer configuration and encrypt traffic.
+- While AWS LightSail offers ease of use, it may be more expensive and less customizable compared to setting up EC2 instances manually.
+- For future iterations:
-- In future iterations, separate server configuration and provisioning by using the custom AMI from WordPress core files by mounting the Elastic File System (EFS).
+  - Separate server configuration and provisioning by using the custom AMI from WordPress core files by mounting the Elastic File System (EFS).
-- Resources are deployed in a Multi AZ configuration for high availability and fault tolerance.
   - CloudFront can be utilized to cache dynamic content and improve user experience for sites with high traffic.
-- CI/CD pipelines should be configured for automated deployments, with options for Blue/Green or Canary Deployment strategies to minimize downtime and risk.
+  - CI/CD pipelines should be configured for automated deployments with a deployment strategy such as Green/Blue.
   - AWS WAF can help prevent common attacks and can be customized to meet specific security requirements.
-- Fargate containers could provide a different option for deployment, offering flexibility and scalability without the need to manage underlying infrastructure.
-- While AWS LightSail offers ease of use, it may be more expensive and less customizable compared to setting up EC2 instances manually.